Explore Arial Island Wildlife Sanctuary – Complete Travel Guide

 How to Reach

-• Nearest Airport: Port Blair is the main entry point to Andaman & Nicobar Islands.
-Regular flights from Chennai, Kolkata, and some other major cities go there.
+• Nearest Airport: Port Blair (Veer Savarkar International Airport) is the main entry point to the Andaman & Nicobar Islands.
+Regular flights from Chennai, Kolkata, Delhi, and Bangalore land here.

 Accommodation Options